(All fields required)

 Please enter your name.

-The Heart Institute Genetic Counseling Clinic (HIGCC) is for families and patients, including adults and children, with potential heritable cardiovascular disorders.
-Our team includes a board-certified genetic counselor working in close collaboration with a pediatric cardiologist and clinical geneticist.
+The Heart Institute Genetic Counseling Clinic (HIGCC) is for families and patients, including adults and children, with or at risk for heritable cardiovascular disorders.
+Our team includes three licensed and board-certified genetic counselors with special interest and expertise in inherited cardiovascular disease.

-The goal of the HIGCC is to provide an evaluation of cardiovascular risk and to help individuals and their physicians understand and utilize genetic information to make personalized and appropriate screening and medical management decisions.
+One of the goals of the HIGCC is to help individuals and their physicians understand and utilize genetic information to make personalized and appropriate screening and medical management decisions.
 It is important to integrate genetic information as part of a personalized healthcare plan.
 The HIGCC can make recommendations regarding healthcare management and provide referrals to appropriate specialists, if necessary.

 Medical reports can sometimes be helpful, including echocardiogram and ECG reports, hospital medical records, autopsy reports and death certificates.
 This can assure that accurate information is used in assessing your family’s risk.
 Although these documents may be helpful, they are not always necessary for risk assessment.

 Family History is an Important Part of Your Genetic Evaluation

 A family history of cardiovascular disease can increase your own risk for developing cardiovascular disease.
 Learning more about your relatives who have had cardiovascular disease is an important step in determining your own risk.
 Health problems can be difficult to discuss, even with family members.
 It may be helpful to your relatives to know why you are asking about their health.
 Explain that the entire family could benefit from having the information.

 Because family health history is such a powerful screening tool, the surgeon general has created a new computerized tool to help make it fun and easy for anyone to create a sophisticated portrait of their family’s health.